milancurcic/milancurcic.github.io/index.md

 layout: home
 ---

-I'm a scientist, entrepreneur, and author.
+I'm a scientist, founder, and author.
 I study water-wave physics in hurricane conditions with Prof. Brian Haus in the [SUSTAIN](http://sustain.rsmas.miami.edu) lab at the University of Miami, supported by the National Science Foundation.
 I'm also building [Cloudrun](https://cloudrun.co) with my friend and